hindu-comm/weblogs/manasataramgini/2012/05/2012-05-30_some-inquiries-into-the-shrilankan-past.md

 include: 1) The greater Astika influence and presence on the island in the past; 2) The worship of Astika devatA-s within the bauddha framework originally practiced on the island.
-3) The role of the dramiDa-s, chera-s and kali\~Nga-s at different points in the development of practices in the island.
+3) The role of the dramiDa-s, chera-s and kali\~Nga-s at different points inthe development of practices in the island.
 A complete consideration of all this will require a monograph, but that is not our intention here.
 Instead, we simply collect a few vignettes that illustrate certain aspects of the